 Green smoothies do not have: cholesterol, saturated fat, hydrogenated oils (trans-fats), MSG, GMOs, added hormones, antibiotics, artificial color, artificial flavor, preservatives, nor refined sugar.
 Do your best to keep it that way.

 When you first start out making smoothies you might find yourself using more fruit than veggies.
 This is normal.
 For some people it takes time to build up the pallet for greens.
 I do however encourage you to gradually decrease your fruits and increase the vegetables.
 Fruits are often high in sugars, natural ones sure, but none-the-less, I think it’s best to eat natural sugars in moderation.
 There are ample benefits in recharging your “green batteries”, so make that a goal.
 One fruit that seems to really mask the flavors of greens is the mighty banana!
 I make smoothies with 6 cups of spinach and in just adding a banana, I have transformed the taste of my smoothie immensely.

-- 1 bunch green leafy vegetable of choice (50% or more of the total)
+- Green leafy vegetable of choice (50% or more of the total)